Do Effective ‘Natural’ Pest Control Remedies Exist?

 Don’t bother with electronic devices that claim to repel pests with high-frequency sound waves and the like: They don’t work.
-In fact, the owner of one top-rated pest control company told us he once found cockroaches nesting on top of an electronic device marketed to repel roaches, speculating that the device actually created a warm spot for nesting.
+In fact, the owner of one top-rated pest control company told us he once found cockroaches nesting on top of an electronic device marketed to repel roaches, speculating that it actually created a warm nesting spot.

 Be wary and skeptical of any green services.
 We’ve found that many companies that claim to provide natural solutions employ the same pesticides and methods used in conventional treatments.
 We’ve even heard of companies that claim to be “eco-friendly” because they recycle office paper or drive hybrids.